1923 Argentine Primera División finals: Road to the final

-Boca Juniors and Huracán finished the season equalled on points (51 each) in the same position, although Boca Juniors had completed 30 matches and Huracán 29 due to the AFA had been abruptely finished the competition.
-The third team, Sportivo Barracas, ranked 3rd. witn 38 points but they had only completed 26 matches.
+Boca Juniors and Huracán finished the season equal on points (51 each) in the same position, although Boca Juniors had completed 30 matches and Huracán 29 due to the AFA having abruptly finished the competition.
+The third team, Sportivo Barracas, ranked 3rd with 38 points, but they had only completed 26 matches.
 Although Boca had a large goal difference (+68) above Huracán, the rules established that both teams had to play each other to define the 32nd. season of Primera División.